sanctumos/broca/broca2/docs/plugin_development.md

 ## Registering and Enabling Plugins
 - Plugins are discovered and loaded by the PluginManager.
-- To enable/disable a plugin, update the config and restart Broca 2.
+- To enable/disable a plugin, update the config and restart Sanctum: Broca 2.
 - Plugins should clean up all resources on stop.

 ---